RCAF Station High River: High River Air Station

 Other responsibilities of the station included aerial photography, parachute experimentation, aircraft testing, and aerial pesticide spraying.
 In the early 1920s the station became involved with experimenting with radio.
 Wireless equipment was developed in cooperation with the Canadian Corps of Signals to develop radio signals to be broadcast over distances greater than 300 km.
 The most powerful radio transmitter in North America began operating from the High River Air Station in 1922.

-In 1922 sub-bases were established at Eckville and Pincher Creek at the northern and southern ends of the patrol routes.
+In 1922, sub-bases were established at Eckville and Pincher Creek at the northern and southern ends of the patrol routes.
 Patrols were flown outbound in each direction in the morning, refuelled at the sub-bases, and returned in the afternoon.
 Aerial photography operations were also begun in 1922, using modified DH.4 aircraft.

 Following the cancellation of part-time training for military pilots on 31 March 1922, the Air Board restructured its flying operations, merging the Flying Operations Branch into the Canadian Air Force in June.
 Changes to the organization of the air stations were deferred to the fall to avoid administrative issues during the flying season.
-On 25 November 1922 the High River Air Station was renamed C.A.F.
-Unit High River and the civilian personnel were commissioned or enlisted into the Canadian Air Force.
+On 25 November 1922, the High River Air Station was renamed CAF Unit High River and the civilian personnel were commissioned or enlisted into the Canadian Air Force.
 The name changed again when the Canadian Air Force was granted the "Royal" prefix effective 13 March 1923, becoming RCAF Unit High River, then RCAF Station High River in early October.
 None of these changes, nor the official formation of the Royal Canadian Air Force on 1 April 1924, substantially altered the role of the station.